-Call To Convene an International Tribunal of Conscience regarding Crimes Against Humanity & Genocide in Tabasco & Guerrero, Mexico (Issued June 2017)
+Call To Convene an International Tribunal of Conscience regarding Crimes Against Humanity & Genocide in Mexico (Issued May 2018)

-We are inviting you to be an endorser or convener, and if possible, member of the jury, for one or all of the following locations where the International Tribunal of Conscience of Peoples in Movement (ITCPM) will hold special sessions: at the site of the Ayotzinapa Rural Teachers College in the Mexican region of Guerrero; at “La 72”, the Franciscan shelter for migrants in transit located at Mexico’s southern border with Guatemala, in Tenosique, Tabasco (which was named in commemoration of the 72 migrants in transit from 6 countries who were victims of the 2010 San Fernando Massacre).
-These sessions will be held between September 21 and September 29, 2017. +
+We are inviting you to be an endorser or convener, and if possible, member of the jury, for the following locations where the International Tribunal of Conscience of Peoples (ITC) will hold special sessions: at the site of the Ayotzinapa Rural Teachers College in the Mexican region of Guerrero; at Estado Mexico, FES UNAM, and Puebla.
+These sessions will be held between August 9, 2018 to August 20, 2018.

 These intercultural and interdisciplinary invocations will include the contributions of artists and cultural workers, and will combine elements drawn from the experience of tribunals of conscience, and of truth commissions and participatory processes of healing and reconciliation, including symbolic components rooted in faith-based, indigenous, and other non-Western cosmologies.
-Co-sponsors include the National Lawyers’ Guild and Mexican human rights organizations such as the Assembly of Parents of the 43 missing students from Ayotzinapa and its student association, La 72 migrant shelter in Tenosique, and the Fray Bartolome de Las Casas Human Rights Center (Frayba).
+Co-sponsors include the National Lawyers’ Guild and Mexican human rights organizations such as the Assembly of Parents of the 43 missing students from Ayotzinapa and its student association.

-The ITCPM will be undertaking participatory processes of dialogue which seek to hold the Mexican and U.S. states accountable for their convergent responsibilities in Mexico’s deepening human rights crisis.
-Of interest to the Tribunal is U.S. aid and intervention in Mexico as manifested through neoliberal and bi-national security policies and practices; the North American Free Trade (NAFTA), the Merida Initiative, and U.S. executive orders on immigration.
+The ITC will be undertaking participatory processes of dialogue which seek to hold the Canadian, Mexican and U.S. states accountable for their convergent responsibilities in Mexico’s deepening human rights crisis.
+Of interest to the Tribunal is U.S. aid and intervention in Mexico as manifested through neoliberal and bi-national security policies and practices; the North American Free Trade (NAFTA), the Merida Initiative, and Plan Columbia.
 The Tribunal will be considering a motion of contempt against these governments for their failure to take effective actions in response to the recommendations adopted at previous hearings regarding these issues held in New York in September 2015 and in Mexico between 2011 and 2014 (see links provided below).
-International human rights monitors from the United Nations (UN), the Inter-American migrants in transit from Central America through Mexican territory; there will be particular focus on the exodus of migrant children and youth from their countries of origin.
+The Tribunal will be specially focus on how to set up legal clinics in Mexico to do follow up on the Tribunal's decision.

 The Permanent Peoples’ Tribunal (PPT) established in Bologna in 1979 as a direct continuation of the Russell Tribunals on Vietnam (1966-67) and Latin America (1973-76) held hearings in Mexico on Free trade, violence, impunity and people’s rights in Mexico (Mexico, 2011-2014) in which NLG was a part of.
 In 2015, the ITCPM and NLG held a hearing in New York City, September 25-27, 2015.
 The Tribunal coincides with the one-year anniversary of the kidnapping and forced disappearance of 43 students in Ayotzinapa.

-Without the presence of civil society, especially people’s movements, the ITCPM cannot manifest bunal sites.
-Your commitment would be felt not just within the ITCPM but also among the Mexican people.
+Without the presence of civil society, especially people’s movements, the ITC cannot manifest its moral character.
+Your commitment would be felt not just within the ITC but also among the Mexican people.